RynAgain/Work_Productivity_Experiments/CAM_Tools/README.md

 - [x] Implement the download functionality for the "Download Data" button. (needs testing now)
 - [x] Add functionality for the "Add New Item(s)" button.
 - [x] Implement the activation/deactivation logic for the "Activate/Deactivate Item(s)" button.
-- [ ] Add functionality for the "Redrive" button.
+- [x] Add functionality for the "Redrive" button.
+- [] Add new buttons!
+- [ ] Test and verify the "NIS File to CAM Upload" button functionality.